paulscherrerinstitute/databuffer-ui/README.md

 The change log is [located here](./CHANGELOG.md).

+## Issues

+Open issues are [located here](https://github.com/paulscherrerinstitute/databuffer-ui/issues) and organized using [milestones](https://github.com/paulscherrerinstitute/databuffer-ui/milestones).
+The milestones roughly follow our quarterly users' meetings.

+**Note:** Within the milestones view, the issues are **ordered by priority**, i.e. the top most issue has the highest priority and will be worked on next.

 ## Running the UI with docker

 The recommended way to run the UI (e.g. if you want to test a new backend) is through docker.